SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/07-Homework.md

 # Description
 Create a program, which determines if the **input** is a **fruit** or a **vegetable**:

-* You receive a single input line: an item from the greengrocery
+* You will receive a single input line: an item from the greengrocery
 * Print "**fruit**" for the following: **banana**, **apple**, **kiwi**, **cherry**, **lemon** and **grapes**
 * Print "**vegetable**" for the following: **cucumber**, **pepper**, **carrot** and **onion**
 * Print "**unknown**" for everything else